Pirates Unit Study for Homeschooling Families

 You can find over 60 pirate sayings and their meanings over In the Playroom.

-If there is an interest, try to obtain a film with a pirate theme such as the Muppets Treasure Island, the Charlton Heston version Treasure Island (ok for age 7+), or the movie Captain Kidd (rated G) starring Charles Laughton to hear more pirate sayings.
+Watch a film with a pirate theme such as the Muppets Treasure Island, (rated G), Disney’s Blackbeard’s Ghost (rated G), the Charlton Heston version Treasure Island (ok for age 7+), or the movie Captain Kidd (rated G) starring Charles Laughton to hear more pirate sayings.

 Remember what you’ve learned for Talk Like a Pirate Day, September 19th.